53 Rockets & Launch Vehicle Performance

 Launching into Orbit

 Rocket launches are hugely exciting events to watch!
 The synchronized launch process, the flaming exhaust, and clouds of smoke, followed by the rising spacecraft into the sky, can be awe-inspiring.
 The technology and engineering behind the launches, the science and exploration they enable, and the thrill of human endeavor all contribute to the excitement.
 Additionally, watching a rocket launch live or on YouTube can be an educational and inspiring experience, especially for students and younger people interested in science and space.
-Even those who live in Florida are never tired of watching rocket launches!
+Even those who live in Florida never grow tired of watching rocket launches!

 Using the Rocket Equation

-Drama and excitement aside, the energy and propellant requirements for a rocket (booster) and its payload with the needed to reach a specific orbital altitude can be estimated using the principles of energy conservation in conjunction with Tsiolkovsky’s rocket equation.
-The rocket equation is given as
+Drama and excitement aside, the energy and propellant requirements for a rocket (booster) and its payload with the needed to reach a specific orbital altitude

 (31)